B i o g r a p h y

 Dr. Chance is a member of the Semplice Duo with flutist Cristina Ballatori.
 In August 2004, they were named the winners of the Notes at 9,000 Emerging Artist Series Competition in Colorado.
 Past seasons have taken them to Texas, Colorado, New York, and Louisiana, and they were selected as artist fellows for the 2005 Hampden-Sydney Music Festival in Virginia, where they returned for a series of performances in 2008.
 They frequently perform in recital on the “Live from Hochstein” series, which are broadcast live on WXXI radio in Rochester, NY, and in 2014, they made their European debut in Paris.

-A sought-after teacher, Dr. Chance maintains a prize-winning studio, and his students are frequently named winners and finalists in local, state, regional, and national competitions, including the 2009 Music Teachers National Association’s National Competition Finals in Atlanta.
+A sought-after teacher, Dr. Chance maintains a prize-winning studio, and he was recently named a Leadership Board Faculty Fellow by the Universtiy of Alabama College of Arts and Sciences.
+His students are frequently named winners and finalists in local, state, regional, and national competitions, including the 2009 Music Teachers National Association’s National Competition Finals in Atlanta.
 He currently serves on the faculties of several summer festivals including the New Orleans Piano Institute.
 In demand as a clinician and adjudicator, he regularly presents workshops and lecture-performances on repertoire and pedagogy throughout the country, and he has served as a guest artist and clinician for the Michigan, Mississippi, and Alabama state music teacher conferences.
 Additionally, Dr. Chance has presented at the 2019, 2016, and 2008 Music Teachers National Association Conferences.
 He is a Past President of the Alabama Music Teachers Association and is a past board member of the Music Teachers National Association serving as Director of the Southern Division.
 Kevin currently serves as the Vice President of Music Teachers National Association and President of the American Matthay Association.